-How to Steam Fresh Mussels
+How to Steam and Prepare Fresh Mussels

-Shellfish of most types are very delicate, both in texture and in flavour.
+Shellfish of most types are very delicate, both in texture and flavour.
 This means that they must be cooked very carefully and not overwhelmed by an excessive variety of flavourants.
 Steaming mussels is an excellent way of cooking them to perfection and takes literally only a few minutes.
 In this instance, about twenty mussels were cooked to serve two as a meal starter.

 Before starting to cook, ensure that all the mussel shells are closed.
-If not, lightly tap them on a hard surface and where they still fail to close, discard them immediately as they are dead and unsafe to eat.
+If not, lightly tap them on a hard surface, and where they still fail to close, discard them immediately as they are dead and unsafe to eat.

 Peel and finely chop one small shallot.
 Roughly chop a small bunch of parsley.
 It is important not to add too much liquid to your cooking pot as it is the steam which should cook the mussels.
 In this instance, one cup each of water and white wine covered the base of the pot to just around half an inch.
 Add the shallot and parsley, very lightly season with salt and pepper and bring to a rapid boil.

-Pour the mussels in to the pot and put the lid on, keeping it on a high heat to create as much steam as possible.
+Pour the mussels into the pot and put the lid on, keeping it on a high heat to create as much steam as possible.
 Gently shake the pot to evenly distribute the mussels.
 Cook for around two to three minutes only, until the mussel shells have opened.
 Any which do not open are dead and must never be eaten.

-Use a large slotted spoon to transfer the mussels - in their shells - to serving plates.
+Use a large slotted spoon to transfer the mussels—in their shells—to serving plates.
 Spoon over a little of the liquid and garnish with a little more parsley only, if desired.
 Serve the mussels, which should be eaten by pulling the shells apart and using the empty half in each instance as a spoon to free and eat the flesh.

 This page provides only one suggestion for cooking fresh mussels.
 They are equally delicious cooked in a smoker, or perhaps even in a wet hessian sackcloth in a beach fire pit.